ObsidianLabs/eos-studio-docs/source/contracts/dgoods/index.rst

 Three most important properties of dGoods which differentiate from other token standards

-- Hierarchical naming structure of ``category:name`` for each token or set of tokens, enabling filtering and organization of tokens
+- Hierarchical naming structure to enable filtering and organization of tokens and support fungible and non-fungible tokens (NFTs) in a single contract;

-- Focus on semi-fungible tokens - that is, tokens that are 1 of n with a serial number or slightly different metadata
+- Focus on semi-fungible tokens - that is, tokens that are 1 of n with a serial number or slightly different metadata;

-- Open source metadata types and standardization for each type with localization, e.g. ``3dGameAsset``, ``Ticket``, etc
+- Open source metadata types and standardization for each type with localization, e.g. ``3dGameAsset``, ``Ticket``, etc.

 .. toctree::